James L. Goodwin State Forest

 Trail Map Trails: 10 miles Rating: ★★★★☆

-The Goodwin Conservation Center provides educational classes and guided hikes year round on everything from Master Naturalist Program to building a survival camp to animal tracking.
+There are boating and fishing options in Pine Acres Lake and Goodwin Conservation Center provides educational classes and guided hikes year round on everything from Master Naturalist Program to building a survival camp and animal tracking.

 Hiking

-Hiking here is effectively broken in three sections: East of the Pond, West of the Pond, and Brown Hill.
+Hiking here is effectively broken in three sections: West of the Pond, East of the Pond, and Brown Hill.

 West of the Pond